slicingmelon/burp-bambdas-collection/README.md

-# burp-bamdas-collection
+# burp-bambdas-collection

-A personal collection of Burp Suite bamdas scripts
+A personal collection of Burp Suite bambdas scripts.